bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DataCollectionType_32vg9H91z7Pu6rUIJWozFI/Documentation.md

-Indicate the type/manner of data collection.
+Indicates the type or manner of data collection.